New York State Route 117: Phelps Way

 The portion of NY 117's original routing between Tarrytown and Pleasantville passed through the center of Kykuit, the estate of the Rockefeller family, and was designed to handle 1,900 cars per day.
 The actual volume of traffic on the roadway was much higher as the actual average annual daily traffic reached upwards of 5,000 vehicles per day.
 As a result, the Rockefeller family looked into having the route realigned as early as 1932.
 The family suggested that a new highway be built along the northern end of the estate.

-In 1965, Rockefeller unveiled plans for the Potantico Expressway, a connector from the to-be-constructed Hudson River Expressway (NY 9A) to the Taconic State Parkway.
+In 1965, Rockefeller unveiled plans for the Pocantico Expressway, a connector from the to-be-constructed Hudson River Expressway (NY 9A) to the Taconic State Parkway.
 Some opposition to the idea arose on the grounds that the new highway would only benefit the Rockefeller estate and not the residents.
-Nonetheless, construction began on the Potantico Expressway (now known as Phelps Way) in 1969.
+Nonetheless, construction began on the Pocantico Expressway (now known as Phelps Way) in 1969.
 When the highway was completed in November 1970, it became part of a rerouted NY 117.
 NY 117's former alignment along Bedford Road became NY 448.
 The Hudson River Expressway project was cancelled in 1971, and the western stub of the expressway now serves Phelps Hospital.